OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 # svcadm restart nwam
 ```

-Sometimes the location gets set to _NoNet_ and it's nessessary to manually change the location.
+Sometimes the location gets set to _NoNet_ and it's nessessary to manually change the location to _Automatic_.

 When the location setting is configured to _Switch Locations Automatically_, it's not possible to change the location.
 This is resolved by reconfiguring the location to allow manual switching.